Contact Us for a Free Consultation (213) 542-0979

 Is It True If I Am Going To Be Indicted, I Will Know Shortly After If I Will Be Arrested?

-A lot of times, because people flee the jurisdiction once they realize that they are going to be indicted and arrested, you will not have that information.
-If you have got an attorney, they need to be given a heads up about an indictment and an arrest.
+Because people often flee the jurisdiction once they realize they will be indicted and arrested, you will not have that information.
+If you have an attorney, they must be informed about an indictment and an arrest.
 If, on the other hand, you have no attorney, most of the time they are not going to tell you about it.

 Menu